tangle-network/cggmp-threshold-ecdsa/README.md

 Particularly, we have implemented the **4-round $O(n^2)$ identifiable abort** version of CGGMP.
 The **remaining work to be done is testing** our implementation, particularly the `presign` and `sign`.

+Other details to be checked out:
+- Identifiable abort proof 2c) in both `presign` and `sign`.

 ## Prerequisites

 This guide uses <https://rustup.rs> installer and the `rustup` tool to manage the Rust toolchain.